salrashid123/gcp_tokendistributor/README.md

 Validates the docker image running on `VM-B` is known image hash and trusted by Alice)

-Provisioning Server creates `RSAKey-A`, `AESKey-A` or an arbitrary _unsealed_ secret (`RawKey-A`).
+Provisioning Server creates arbitrary secret data (eg`RSAKey-A`, `AESKey-A`).
 RSAKeyA maybe a GCP ServiceAccount Key.

-Provisioning Server uses `VM-A`'s TPM based data to seal RSA and AES key.

-Provisioning server encrypts RSA and AES key with `VM-B` TPM.

 Provisioning Server generates hash of `VM-B` startup script that includes commands to prevent SSH and `docker run` command for the trusted image image.